phoebe-project/phoebe2-docs/api/phoebe.frontend.bundle.Bundle.add_dataset.md

     valid options for `component` and how it will default if not provided based on the value of `kind`.
 * `dataset` (string, optional): name of the newly-created feature.
+* `overwrite` (boolean, optional, default=False): whether to overwrite an existing dataset with the same `dataset` tag.
+If False, an error will be raised.
 * `**kwargs`: default values for any of the newly-created parameters (passed directly to the matched callabled function).